ceejbot/version-swap/nexus_docs.md

 ├── skse64_steam_loader.dll
 └── Versions
    ├── skyrim-1.5.97
-   │  ├── data
-   │  │  ├── _ResourcePack.esl
-   │  │  └── ccBGSSSE001-Fish.esm
    │  ├── skse64_loader.exe
    │  ├── SkyrimSE.exe
    │  └── steam_api64.dll
    └── skyrim-1.6.1130
-      ├── data
-      │  ├── _ResourcePack.esl
-      │  └── ccBGSSSE001-Fish.esm
       ├── skse64_loader.exe
       ├── SkyrimSE.exe
       └── steam_api64.dll
 ```

 __Pro tip:__ These files are the ones you *must* swap in to run different versions of the game.
 This tool will copy in *any* files you have in a version folder, so if your setup has additional DLLs you need to swap, version-swap can do it for you.
 It will not copy entire subdirectories!
-Use a mod manager for that.
+Use a mod manager to handle things with nested folders.

 ### Step 7: see what the tool says